Frequently Asked Questions

 Central repository.
-Allows you to maintain all your Curriculum Vita information in one convenient place.
-You can store digital copies of publications and presentations (including text, PowerPoint, audio, photo, and video files).
+Allows you to maintain all your curriculum vitae information in one convenient place.
+You can store digital copies of publications and presentations (including text, PowerPoint, audio, photo and video files).
 It also keeps track of your scheduled teaching and directed student learning activities.

 Facilitates collaboration.
 Unifying faculty data from across the College can identify possible cross-disciplinary partnerships and appropriately direct funding opportunities.